terminaldweller/lclip/README.md

 A minimal clipboard manager in lua.</br>

 # How it works
-lclipd runs the clipboard contents through `detect-secrets` and then puts the content in a sqlite3 database.</br>
+* lclipd runs the clipboard contents through `detect-secrets` and then puts the content in a sqlite3 database

-lclipd keeps the clipboard content database in the `tmp` directory.</br>
+* lclipd keeps the clipboard content database in the `tmp` directory

-Both X11 and wayland are supported.</br>
+* Both X11 and wayland are supported

-lclipd is meant to be run as a user service.
-It can also be simply run by just running the script directly.</br>
+* it is meant to be run as a user service.
+It can also be simply run by just running the script directly

-lclipd puts its logs in the system log.</br>
+* the logs are put in the system log

-lclipd does not require elevated privileges to run.</br>
+* lclipd does not require elevated privileges to run nor does it need to have extra capabilities
+* exposes a TCP server which you can use to query the db(on localhost:9999 by default)

 ## Requirements
 * lua5.3